omry/omegaconf/docs/source/usage.rst

 Custom interpolations
 ^^^^^^^^^^^^^^^^^^^^^
-You can add additional interpolation types using custom resolvers.
+You can add additional interpolation types using custom resolvers, which take strings as inputs.
-This example creates a resolver that adds 10 the the given value.
+This example creates a resolver that adds 10 to the given value (note the need to cast it to `int`).

 .. doctest::